atom-sw/fauxpy-experiments/README.md

 7. [results](results): the scripts and the results of our statistical analyses within the paper.

-Every one of the directories mentioned above has its own detailed readme file explaining how each process can be replicated.
+Every one of the directories mentioned above has its own detailed readme file or instructions explaining how each process can be replicated.

 ## 2. Requirements
 BugsInPy requires 3 Python Interpreters (3.6, 3.7, 3.8), since there are different projects